 If you provide us with an authorization to use and disclose your medical information, you may revoke your authorization at any time.
 However, the uses and disclosures of medical information before the revocation will not be affected by your action and we cannot take back any medical information that has already been disclosed by us in reliance on your previously provided authorization permitting the disclosure.
 To revoke any previously provided authorization you must submit a written request for revocation to our Privacy Officer.

 We reserve the right to change the terms of this Notice at any time and to apply the revised Notice to all medical information that we maintain about you.
 We will post a copy of the current Notice on our website at www.pharmerica.com.
 The Notice will specify the effective date of the Notice.
 Each time you visit our website, you will see a link to the current Notice in effect.
 In addition, at any time you may request a copy of the Notice currently in effect.

 For More Information or to Report a Complaint

 If you have questions or would like more information about our privacy practices, you may contact our Privacy Officer at 866-209-2178 or by mail at the address noted below.
-If you believe your privacy rights have been violated, you may file a written complaint with our Privacy Officer or the Secretary of the Department of Health and Human Services.
+If you believe your privacy rights have been violated, you may file a written complaint with our Privacy Officer or with U.S. Department of Health and Human Services Office for Civil Rights.
 We will not retaliate against you for filing a complaint.
-To file a complaint with PharMerica, please direct your complaint to our Privacy Officer:
+To file a complaint with us, please direct your complaint to our Privacy Officer: